Welcome

 By the end of the class you will know:

-• How to manipulate your data as a pro, using loops, global variables, local variables, temporal variables, temp files, and conditional execution.
+- How to manipulate your data like a pro, using loops, global variables, local variables, temporal variables, temp files, and conditional execution.

-• How to store values on matrices for later use.
+- How to store values in matrices for later use.

 We will learn these skills by analyzing the main drivers of CO2 emissions across the world using the World Bank open database.